The Inheritance Clause

 Apparently, he does.
 He whispered in my ear that he was sorry, but he couldn’t keep pretending this was working.
 That he needed a woman who “fit his trajectory.”
 That he needed someone… more aligned.

-I’d stared at him, surrounded by his coworkers and their matching teeth, and I’d felt something inside me click into place like a lock.
+I’d stared at him, surrounded by our coworkers and their matching teeth, and I’d felt something inside me click into place like a lock.
 Aligned.
 Aligned to what?
 His giant ego?

-Then I’d smiled—beautifully, calmly—and in a polite voice, albeit loud enough for all to hear - asked him if his trajectory included dating the woman he’d been texting at 1:12 a.m. from the bathroom.
+Then I’d smiled—beautifully, calmly—and in a polite voice, albeit loud enough for all to hear—asked him if his trajectory included dating the woman he’d been texting at last night at midnight from bed when he thought I was already asleep.

 Logan had gone pale.
 The woman next to him had choked on her drink.
 Someone’s fork had clinked against a plate like a gunshot.